 You probably have a favorite dance and hopefully you hear music in your soul.
 It’s a passion that I continually experience.
 I dance at least four times a week, and my favorites dances are Argentine tango and the Texas two-step.

 If you have a favorite dance, be sure to indulge it.
 If you want to learn to dance, I encourage you to take lessons and enjoy the bliss.

 There is a warm and loving feeling that comes into our lives when we visit our family.
-As I write this article for Sixty and Me today, I am surrounded by my energetic family.
-I’m having fun enjoying the interaction of my three grandsons, my son and my daughter-in-law.
+I like to have fun enjoying the interaction of my three grandsons, my son and my daughter-in-law.

-There are so many issues to talk about, to review, to take part in, especially, sports and a jigsaw puzzle that is ever-present on the dining room table.
-It is holiday time in the Jewish religion, so there is on-going cooking and planning and inviting people to a table full of mouth-watering food.
+When we are surrounded with close people, there are so many issues to talk about, to review, to take part in, especially, sports and a jigsaw puzzle that is ever-present on the dining room table.

 I’m presently visiting a city where I lived for 18 years.
 I made many friends who are still close to me, to my heart.
 I love communing with them over a good meal and a glass of wine.
 We have fun talking and laughing and remembering.